tutor | pierre hage boutros

 Learning from the alley: Iterations

-Taking as a starting point the model produced in the previous phase, students tackled the notions of threshold and enclosure, by designing and experimenting with dynamic devices (doors, windows, flaps, platforms…), that acted upon the space through pushing or pulling, stretching or compressing, raising or lowering, …
+Students tackled the notions of threshold and enclosure, by designing and experimenting with dynamic devices (doors, windows, flaps, platforms…), that acted upon the space through pushing or pulling, stretching, or compressing, raising, or lowering, …

 The second half of the semester was about reusing long and narrow space, into a proper living place.
-Through a series of drawings, diagrams and working models, the student was asked to define the general orientation of his/her proposal, detailing the functional program and explaining the challenges and problems to be addressed and the potential solutions he/she is envisaging.
+Through a series of drawings, diagrams and working models, the students were asked to define the general orientation of their proposals, detailing the functional program.